Beliavsky/Fortran-code-on-GitHub/README.md

 [ferre](https://github.com/callendeprieto/ferre): matches models to data, taking a set of observations and identifying the model parameters that best reproduce the data, in a chi-squared sense, by callendeprieto and holtzmanjon

+[fitpack](https://github.com/perazz/fitpack): modern Fortran translation by Federico Perini of the [FITPACK](http://www.netlib.org/dierckx) package for curve and surface fitting by Paul Dierckx

 [Fortran](https://github.com/nevillejackson/Fortran): programs and subroutine libraries useful in statistical analysis and quantitative genetics.
 Some are by Neville Jackson and others are collected from the public domain.

 [fortran-gmm-EM](https://github.com/Jonas-Finkler/fortran-gmm-EM): extremely efficient implementation of the expectation maximization (EM) algorithm for Gaussian mixtures in Fortran, by Jonas-Finkler